catalinred/catalinred.github.com/_posts/2015-05-25-web-design-is-not-just-web-design-anymore.markdown

 <small>[via Luke Wroblewski](https://twitter.com/lukew/status/591296890030915585)</small>

 OK, seriously now, will you stack the menu items on mobile displays or you'll hide them under a hamburger icon?
-Slide out/off canvas style?
+Slide-out/slide-off canvas style?
 What will fit better for your design?

 ## What kind of CSS grid will  your design be based on?
 You know that floats based grid systems don't play good with centered vertical alignment.
 Inline blocks are great for that but do you like fighting with white space?
 Flexbox based grid?
 Or you can't afford yet because of your users?

 ## Is this a link or a button?
 Should that element be a link?
 If you click on it and it triggers some action instead of going to a new URL, most likely you should use a button instead.
 Basic rule: use `a` when you need a link and `button` when you need a button.

 It's simple... but why does the `form` submits when I click on that button?
 It shouldn't!
 Yeah, but as you may have guessed, there's a gotcha: [always set a type on `button`s](http://wtfhtmlcss.com/#buttons-type) because the default value is `submit`, meaning any `button` in a form can submit the form - and you don't want that.

 ## Is it a form we are talking about?
-Check for labels, make sure everything is grouped for a better readability and watch out for labels and radios - they're easier to scan and understand if they're stacked and not inline.
+Check for labels, make sure everything is grouped for better readability and watch out for labels and radios - they're easier to scan and understand if they're stacked and not inline.
 If the basic rules are applied, think about using a custom look for the form elements or try a floating label effect for the inputs.

 Always keep in mind that the `placeholder` is not a replacement for the `label`.

 ## And there's much more

-All the above so that **the user to enjoy the best possible experience**, no matter the scenario - what device and what browser is he using.
+All the above, so that **the user to enjoy the best possible experience**, no matter the scenario - what device and what browser is he using.

 ## But...

 But then I hear people around saying:

 > You gotta think like you're the user!
 Stop designing stuff, make it functional first!

 ![Are you kidding me?](/dist/uploads/2015/05/really.png)